ChrisNonyminus/mml1/README.md

 Contributions and help are more than appreciated!

 # Prequisites
+- A Debian-based Linux distro.
+Arch-based distros and Gentoo *might* work, but I'm not positive.
 - mipsel-linux-gnu toolchain
-- [https://github.com/Lameguy64/mkpsxiso](https://github.com/Lameguy64/mkpsxiso) (install the latest deb artifact from the latest commit action)
+- [https://github.com/Lameguy64/mkpsxiso](mkpsxiso) (install the latest deb artifact from the latest commit action)
 - python3 (see https://github.com/ethteck/splat for pip package requirements)

 # BUILDING